DESI 2024 V: Full-Shape Galaxy Clustering from Galaxies and Quasars: Fiducial cosmology values for the ShapeFit compressed parameters

-Here we report the table with the fiducial BAO distances and $\sigma_8$ value employed in this paper for the ShapeFit type of analysis.
+Here we report in \cref{tab:fiducial_values} the fiducial BAO distances and $\sigma_{s8}$ value employed in this paper for the ShapeFit type of analysis.
 The details of this fiducial cosmology model, based on Planck-$\Lambda$CDM, are reported in the first row of \cref{tab:fid_cosmo}.